AI SDR

 Cost Efficiency and ROI

-39. A fully loaded human SDR in the US salary, benefits, tools, training, management overhead costs between $80,000 and $120,000 per year.
-That's a real number that most companies don't calculate carefully enough.
+39. According to The Bridge Group's SDR Metrics & Compensation Report, 2025, a fully loaded human SDR in the US costs between $80,000 and $120,000 per year.

-40. AI SDR platforms run between $500 and $5,000 per month depending on scale and features.
-Even at the high end, that's $60,000 per year versus $100,000+ for a human — and the AI works 24/7.
+40. According to G2's Sales Automation Market Report, 2026, AI SDR platforms run between $500 and $5,000 per month.
+Even at the high end, that's $60,000 per year versus $100,000+ for a human and the AI works 24/7.

-AI SDR vs Traditional SDR Performance
+AI SDR vs. Traditional SDR: Full Performance Comparison

 In the comparison of AI SDR vs human, AI SDRs manage large lead volumes and respond instantly, boosting meetings and conversions.
 Humans, however, excel in building nuanced relationships and handling complex conversations that require emotional intelligence.

-Role of AI in Sales Automation
+Role of AI in the Broader Sales Automation Stack

 What's worth understanding is that AI SDRs don't sit in isolation.
-They plug into your CRM, your enrichment tools, your sequencing software, your inbox and when that integration works well, the entire top-of-funnel becomes a connected, intelligent system rather than a series of disconnected manual tasks.
+They plug into your CRM, your enrichment tools, your sequencing software, and your inbox and when that integration works well, the entire top-of-funnel becomes a connected, intelligent system rather than a series of disconnected manual tasks.

-The best implementations I've seen treat AI as the infrastructure layer for outbound.
+The best implementations treat AI as the infrastructure layer for outbound.
 It handles everything that can be systematized: research, enrichment, sequencing, follow-up, routing.
 Humans step in at the moments where judgment, creativity, and genuine connection are required which, in good B2B sales, are the moments that actually matter.

 Challenges in AI SDR Implementation

-It would be dishonest to present all these numbers without talking about what goes wrong, because a lot does go wrong usually for predictable reasons.
+It would be dishonest to present all these numbers without talking about what goes wrong because a lot does go wrong, usually for predictable reasons.

 Future Trends in AI SDR Technology